 Jetstar’s Max Bundles are surprisingly well-priced, given they earn Qantas status credits at the higher Flexible Economy rate.
 It costs only $85 to add a Max Bundle to shorter domestic Jetstar flights.
 You’ll earn 60 status credits for a return Jetstar booking from Melbourne to Gold Coast, for example, at a cost of around $350.
 Note that you cannot earn points or status credits on Jetstar flights without purchasing a Bundle.

-4. Malaysia Airlines Business class from Bangkok
+3. Malaysia Airlines Business class from Taipei, Bangkok or Bali

 5. Madrid to Frankfurt in LATAM Airlines Business class